mendeljacks/orma/README.md

 // }
 ```

-> ⚠️ If Orma is being exposed via a public-facing API, it is imperative that queries be validated with the validate_query function.
+> ⚠️ If Orma queries are being exposed via a public API, it is extremely important that queries be validated with the validate_query function.
 This is because validation ensures that every element in the query is either from a known list of values (e.g. keywords, field and entity names) or properly sanitized (e.g. escaping in $where clauses).
 In other words, <b>queries that include user input and are not validated are vulnerable to SQL injection</b>.

 ## Structure

 Orma queries are serializable JSON objects that represent sql queries and are used to fetch data from a database.
 Queries are made up of properties that:

 1. Start with '$'.
-These are keywords and will not appear in the query response
+These are keywords and **will not** appear in the query response
 2. Start with anything else.
-These are data props and will appear in the response
+These are data props and **will** appear in the response

-In the following example, users and posts entities exist.
+In the following example, users and posts entities exist in the database.
 The posts entity has a foreign key, user_id, which references users.
 Since there is only one foreign key, Orma automatically infers the correct foreign key for nesting.

 <table>
 <tr>
-<th> Query </th> <th> Response </th>
+<th> Query </th> <th> Result </th>
 </tr>
 <tr>
 <td>